Miri Taylor: Club career

-Chelsea, 2012–2017
+Chelsea

 After having played with the club's youth and reserves sides, Taylor moved up to the first team at age 16.
 She made her first appearance against Doncaster Rovers Belles, coming on for Karen Carney in the 82nd minute.

-Arsenal, 2017–2018
+Arsenal

 Taylor moved to Arsenal for one season before attending college in the United States.

-Angel City, 2022–2023
+Angel City

 Angel City selected Taylor in the fourth round of the 2022 NWSL Draft, 39th overall.
 She made her first appearance on 15 May 2022, against the Washington Spirit.
 She got her first start on 11 June 2022, against Racing Louisville FC.
 Taylor played a total of 342 minutes in 11 matches in her first season.
 She played at right wing, center forward, and central midfielder at different times over the course of the season.

-Liverpool, 2023–
+Liverpool

 In January 2023, Taylor returned to England, signing with Women's Super League club Liverpool.
+She spent the second half of the 2023–24 season on loan with Aston Villa, and departed Liverpool at the end of her contract.